-I sold my backpack to a friend for $50 dollars.
-It was a High Sierra Sentinel 65, my first pack.
+I sold my first backpack to a friend for $50 dollars.
+It was a High Sierra Sentinel 65.

 Admittedly, it was a bit hard to let go.
 But, it was time.

 The pack served me well.
 It was a good size for shorter trips, fairly durable and comfortable.
 It was reasonably priced too, especially for a college freshman.

 The pack did have its faults, though, at least for me.
 It was too bulky, but all in all, it was a great starter pack.